A lesson learnt early on

 Another thing to consider is disappointment.
 As I said, RAW images need to be processed most of the time.
 You may be able to select a preset, but often, straight out of the camera, they may look flat and less sharp than you would have hoped for.
 That's okay; you can do that now; it's your choice - if you've shot in JPEG, your camera has already saved a predefined version.

 Correct white balance

 Extreme over/under exposure

-If you switch to Raw you're giving yourself a chance of going back to old shots and improving them as your skills develop.
+If you switch to RAW, you're giving yourself a chance to go back to old shots and improve them as your skills develop.
 You won't regret it - I promise.

-Why shoot in raw format?
-Hopefully I have provided a compelling case for shooting in raw, if your camera supports it, and you're serious about photography.
+Why shoot in RAW format?
+Hopefully, I have provided a compelling cases for shooting in RAW, if your camera supports it, and you're serious about photography.